jeceljr/digitalCPUzoo/T2H/README.md

 indicates that unlike the Transputer which uses a von Neumann architecture, the T2H uses a Harvard architecture with a byte wide instruction memory that is separate from the 16 bit data memory.
-The Transputer uses byte addressing and so a T2xx can have 64KB, but the T2H can have up to 64KB of instruction memory in addition to 128KB (64K words) of data memory.
+The Transputer uses byte addressing and so a T2xx can have 64KB.

 ## Direct Instructions